Food safety

 Why is a Food Safety Management System important?

-A food safety management system ensures the safety and quality of food throughout the entire food production and supply chain for safe consumption.
+A food safety and quality management system ensures the safety and quality of food throughout the entire food production and supply chain for safe consumption.
+The system protects the public from foodborne illnesses and other related injuries.

-1. Ensuring food safety.
 The predefined operations in an FSMS help control particularly identified food safety hazards.
 When the FSMS is followed accordingly, a food business can become more credible in the eyes of the public from compliance with food safety policies and regulations.

 Failure to comply with food safety regulatory requirements increases the risk of causing foodborne diseases or food poisoning.
 Because food safety risk factors are inevitable in the food industry, food businesses must use a complete FSMS to address any risk of food safety issues.

-2. Assuring food quality.
 While the main objective of an FSMS is to maintain food safety, it also ensures quality products.
 A food safety monitoring system also considers changes in the physical and chemical characteristics of the food product.

 Any change, whether visible or seen only through analytical testing, can affect safety as much as food quality standards.
 An FSMS promotes uniformity over the products and helps ensure that the food items are of good quality.